A Maximum Entropy Copula Model for Mixed Data: Representation, Estimation, and Applications: Self-Adaptive Nonparametric Models

-In this section, we introduce two new maximum-entropy (MaxEnt) copula density models.
+We introduce two new classes of maximum-entropy (MaxEnt) copula density models.
 But before diving into technical details, it will be instructive to review some basic definitions and concepts related to copula.